 We wish we could run Fark with no ads at all, but ads pay our bills.
 Bottom line: without ads, we couldn't exist.
 It doesn't matter if you never click on an ad; we get paid on the number of times we show an ad.

 We work very hard to make sure that our ads are unobtrusive.
 We could make a lot more money if we allowed ads that were pop-ups, expandables, auto-playing audio, and the the like.
 Instead, a lot of effort goes into making sure those sorts of ads never make it onto Fark.
 Very rarely, one of these ads has made it through, so we spent months setting up a one-click reporting system that grabs the ad and runs an ad trace so we can remove it from the stream immediately.

 So we're asking please...help us pay our bills.
 Whitelist us in your adblocking plugin.
 In Adblock Plus, you can select "Disable on fark.com" from your Adblock Plus menu.
-For more detailed instructions on how to whitelist us, and for information on allowing ads without being "tracked", please see our FArQ entry on Allowing Ads on Fark.com.
+For more detailed instructions on how to whitelist us in other tools, and for information on allowing ads without being "tracked", please see our FArQ entry on Allowing Ads on Fark.com.
 If you still need help whitelisting Fark, please send us a "Tech question" Farkback and we'd be happy to help.

 If you can't (or won't) whitelist us in your ad blocker, please considering signing up for TotalFark.
 There are many more benefits to being a TotalFark member.
 For more information see our TotalFark FArQ.

 How do I use the Favorite Links feature?